Loading...

 AppHarvest

 AppHarvest has already debuted on NASDAQ when it went public as a special acquisition company.
-Based in Kentucky, the company has currently three farms in the Appalachian region, producing crops like tomatoes year-round.
+Based in Kentucky, the company currently has three farms in the Appalachian region, producing crops like tomatoes year-round.

 Investing in vertical farming